c1audiu/Fisherman/README.md

 You may have to adjust the area where the bot scans for the minigame.
 This is simple to do.

-on line 60 there is start_x and start_y These values should be adjusted to the approximate point shown in the image.
-(You can find screen coordinates using programs,etc)
+Use select pixel to select the approximate area show in this image

 ![alt text](https://i.imgur.com/TDgpeQ6.png)